Call Today! Free Immediate Response 818-781-1570

 • Cause a firearm to be carried concealed in any vehicle where you are an occupant.

 So, what is the legal definition of a firearm?
-Under California law, a firearm is any device that can be used a weapon where a projectile can be expelled through a barrel by the force of an explosion.
+Under California law, a firearm is any device that can be used as a weapon where a projectile can be expelled through a barrel by the force of an explosion.

 These elements include:

-• You carried a firearm that was capable of being concealed on your person, or within a vehicle under your control;
+• You carried a firearm that was capable of being concealed on your person or within a vehicle under your control;

-• You knew that you were carrying the firearm, or knew it was in the vehicle;
+• You knew that you were carrying the firearm or knew it was in the vehicle;

-• The firearm was concealed on your person, or concealed within the vehicle.
+• The firearm was concealed on your person or concealed within the vehicle.

 It's important to note that if you are charged with carrying a concealed weapon, you could also face other offenses, such as:

-Consult with a Los Angeles criminal defense lawyer at our law firm for more information.
+Please consult with a Los Angeles criminal defense lawyer at our law firm for more information.

 Legal Penalties for Carrying a Concealed Weapon

-If you are convicted of carrying a concealed weapon, in violation of California penal Code Section 25400, it's typically a misdemeanor offense.
+If you are convicted of carrying a concealed weapon in violation of California penal Code Section 25400, it's not just a legal issue, it's a serious matter that can lead to a misdemeanor charge.
+The legal penalties include:

 • up to 1 year in a Los Angeles County jail,